Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 offer _higher order_ reactive programming where the build information itself in its full generality can be computed as the result of previous build actions.
-In particular the build system can be "extended" with the full power of a general purpose programming language, and for simplicity and robustness might as well be completely implemented in that same language.
+In particular the build system can be “extended” with the full power of a general purpose programming language, and for simplicity and robustness might as well be completely implemented in that same language.